 You’re going to join the likes of Celine Dion, The Beatles, and Tupac and add that post to your “Greatest Hits” Album.
 Artists repurpose their best songs by compiling them and reintroducing them to their audience, and you need to do the same thing.

-Repurpose your best content so that more members of your audience are exposed to its value.
+Repurposing content allows more members of your audience are exposed to its value.
 Repurposing content not only saves you time but also helps boost your SEO, reach new audiences, and reinforce your brand’s message.

 This is a win-win situation for both you and your audience.